 “Ena!” his mother called beseechingly, one last time.
 “Ena, stop, you’re--”

-But her last words were cut off as Ena jumped an unguarded part of the Green Wall, and left Deeproot for the first time in his life.
+But her last words were cut off as Ena jumped an unguarded part of the Green Wall and left Deeproot for the first time in his life.

 He ran for a long time: until the sun came up, at least.
 And when he could not run, he walked.
 Day by day, he watched the forest change around him, but the only thing that filled his thoughts were the faces of the people he had left behind.